calculix/cae/README.md

 # Features

 - Calculix keywords hierarchy with all attributes is maintaned in simple editable text file - [ccx_dom.inp](ccx_dom.inp).
-Keyword's edit dialog is based on it.
+"New keyword" dialog is based on it.

+- "New keyword" dialog shows apropriate chapter of the official HTML documentation.

 - Import/export of .inp-files - one format for all needs.
 Program parses .inp-file and generates model on the fly, so separate format for the model is not needed.
 Final model is saved also with .inp format ready to be calculated by ccx.

 - Solid mesh parser - [ccx_mesh.py](ccx_mesh.py) - tested on the all example CacluliX models - with ability to highlight surfaces, node and element sets after mesh import.
 See [tests.log](tests.log).

-- "New keyword" dialog shows apropriate chapter of the official HTML documentation.
-The dialog is generated on the fly reading keyword's attributes from [ccx_dom.inp](ccx_dom.inp).

 - Nice icons for all keywords/tree objects.

 - Run job analysis directly from CAE.

-- Application's global settings are maintained in text file [Settings.env](Settings.env) with Python syntax.
+- Application's global settings are maintained in text file [ccx_settings.env](ccx_settings.env) with Python syntax.
 Settings are automatically saved during the workflow.

 <br/><br/>